13 Essential Corporate Giving & Philanthropy Statistics

 Source: Giving USA

-This is an increase of 13.4% over the previous year, which indicates that corporate philanthropy is still on the rise.
+This statistic represents an increase in giving of 13.4% over the previous year, which indicates that corporate philanthropy is still on the rise.

 Source: Double the Donation Data

-Because a majority of companies have a minimum match amount of less than $50, more donations across the board are eligible for a matching gift (that is, if the donor works for a company that offers a matching program).
-Many companies require a minimum closer to $25, which means even smaller-size donations can be match eligible across a variety of company programs.
+Because most companies have a minimum match amount of less than $50, more donations across the board are eligible for a matching gift.
+Many companies require a minimum closer to $25, which means even smaller donations can be match-eligible across a variety of company programs.

 The 1,000 largest publicly held U.S. companies are referred to as the Russell 1000.
 Of these 1,000 companies, around 51% report offering matching gift programs to employees—with additional ones being offered and not publicly disclosed yet.

-Not to mention, over the last three years, the percentage of Russell 1000 companies disclosing their matching gift programs grew by 11.8%.
-At the same time, there’s also been a dramatic increase (of more than 48%) in the number of companies with unrestricted versus restricted programs (e.g. only matching donations to higher education.)
+Over the last three years, the percentage of Russell 1000 companies disclosing their matching gift programs grew by 11.8%.
+At the same time, there’s also been a dramatic increase (of more than 48%) in the number of companies with unrestricted versus restricted programs (e.g. only matching donations to higher education).
 Those offering “restricted” matching programs have decreased by 33% to merely 13.6%.
+As a result, more nonprofits can earn additional donation revenue from matching gift programs.

 Source: Double the Donation Data

 A 1:1 ratio means a donation is matched dollar for dollar.
-Meanwhile, 4% of companies match at a lower rate, such as .5:1, while 5% match at a higher rate, such as 2:1 or 3:1.
+For example, a $50 employee donation would result in a $50 corporate donation.
+Meanwhile, 4% of companies match at a lower rate, such as 0.5:1, while 5% match at a higher rate, such as 2:1 or 3:1.
 That means donations could be tripled, or even quadrupled!

 Source: Double the Donation Data